Luay Salah

-Luay Salah Hassan Al-Khafaji (لُؤَيّ صَلَاح حَسَن الْخَفَاجِيّ; born 7 February 1982 in Baghdad, Iraq) is an Iraqi former football player.
+Luay Salah Hassan Al-Khafaji (لُؤَيّ صَلَاح حَسَن الْخَفَاجِيّ; born 7 February 1982) is an Iraqi former football player and coach of Al-Zawraa.
 He played for the Iraq national team as well as for the Al-Quwa Al-Jawiya, Al-Zawraa, Persepolis and Erbil clubs.
 He scored 121 Iraqi Premier League goals in his career.

 Info

 After helping Al Quwa Al Jawiya to the Iraq league title in 2005, Louay Salah Hassan moved to Iran Pro League side Persepolis the following season.
 The 25-year-old striker gained AFC Champions League experience with Al Quwa Al Jawiya in 2004, scoring a goal against Al Sadd.
-He was part of the Iraq national team which won the gold medal in the West Asian Games in 2005.
+He was part of the Iraq national team which won the gold medal at the West Asian Games in 2005.

 Salah excelled at club level, scoring ten times to steer Arbil FC to the Iraqi league championship in the 2007/08 season, an achievement that earned the club a place at this year's AFC Cup.

 At the continental level he netted two goals in the ensuing AFC Cup to steer Arbil FC through to the last 16.
-In the all-Iraqi affair against compatriots Al Zawra'a, he was again on target as his club emerged 3-1 winners to book a place in the quarter-finals.
+In the all-Iraqi affair against compatriots Al Zawra'a, he was again on target as his club emerged 3–1 winners to book a place in the quarter-finals.

 The 27-year-old's scoring did not go unnoticed by the newly appointed Iraq coach Bora Miluntinovic, who rewarded him with a place in Iraq's FIFA Confederation Cup squad.